 P. Zitlali Morales, PhD

-Dr. P. Zitlali Morales is Assistant Professor of Curriculum & Instruction in the College of Education, and affiliated faculty of the Latin American and Latino Studies (LALS) program at the University of Illinois at Chicago (UIC).
-She examines the language practices of Latin@ youth and linguistic interactions of students and teachers in bilingual classrooms.
-Her research interests include the education of English language learners, language ideologies, language and identity, and education policy.
+Dr. P. Zitlali Morales is Associate Professor of Curriculum & Instruction in the College of Education, and affiliated faculty of the Latin American and Latino Studies (LALS) program at the University of Illinois at Chicago (UIC).
+She examines the language practices of Latinx youth and linguistic interactions of students and teachers in bilingual classrooms.
+Her research interests include the education of emergent bilingual students, language ideologies, language and identity, and education policy.
 Dr. Morales is co-PI of a National Science Foundation funded project studying the digital literacy practices and transnational ties of immigrant youth.

 2010 - PhD, University of California, Los Angeles, Education

 1998 - BA, Stanford University, Cultural Anthropology; History (minor)